bonitasoft/bonita-doc/md/bonitaversioning.md

 * Layouts
 * Customer Widgets

-These model version should not change between maintenance versions of a given minor version (e.g. between a 7.12.5 and a 7.12.3).
-This means that no migration are needed in production or in the studio when changing the maintenance version.
+These model versions should not change between maintenance versions of a given minor version (e.g. between a 7.12.5 and a 7.12.3).
+This means that no migration is needed in production or the studio when changing the maintenance version.

 ::: info
 **Note:** Changing the minor version does not imply that the model version all artifacts will change
 :::

+## Version checks in the development suite

+### Studio
+The Studio will check the model version of every artifact of a given project when cloning or importing it.
+The artifact model version will also be checked when importing artifacts unitarily.

+The model versions of all artifacts are also checked when deploying a project.
+Finally, the model version is checked when an artifact is opened.

+To check the compatibility of your artifacts manually, you can use the "Validate" action in the project's contextual menu.

+You will not able to work on incompatible artifacts or deploy them.
+You will be able if you desire to migrate older artifacts.

+### UID

+The UID will check the model version of all artifacts when it is launched and when a given artifact is opened.
+You will not able to work on incompatible artifacts or deploy them.
+You will be able if you desire to migrate older artifacts.